-Tartuffe has been performed over 400 times in six countries since its 1980 San Francisco Opera premiere
+Tartuffe has been performed over 450 times in nine countries since its 1980 San Francisco Opera premiere

 Opera in Three Acts

 based on the play by Molière

 German translation by Thomas Martin

 Singers: 2 Sop, 2 Mz, Ten, 2 Bar, Bass; optional chorus

 Reduced orch.: 1111 1110 perc. harp strings